desmos-labs/desmos/docs/validators/common-problems.md

 ## Problem #4: My validator is jailed

-If your validator is jailed it probably means that it have been inactive for a log period of time missing a consistent number of blocks.
+If your validator is jailed it probably means that it have been inactive for a long period of time missing a consistent number of blocks.
 We suggest you checking the Desmos daemon status to make sure it hasn't been interrupted by some error.